microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/device-post-registeredowners.md

 ## <a name="response"></a>Resposta

-Se bem-sucedido, este método retorna um código de resposta `201 Created` e um objeto [directoryObject](../resources/directoryobject.md) no corpo da resposta.
+Se tiver êxito, este método retornará um código de resposta `204 No Content`.

 ## <a name="example"></a>Exemplo
 ##### <a name="request"></a>Solicitação